arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

 * *replicationFactor*: determines how many copies of each shard are kept on different DBServers.
 Has to be in the range of 1-10 *(Cluster only)*

-* *writeConcern* : determines the number of minimal shard copies kept on different DBServers, a shard will refuse to write if less than this amount of copies are in sync.
-Has to be in the range of 1-replicationFactor *(Cluster only)*
+* *writeConcern*: determines how many copies of each shard are required to be in sync on the different DBServers.
+If there are less then these many copies in the cluster a shard will refuse to write.
+Writes to shards with enough up-to-date copies will succeed at the same time however.
+The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 * *shardingStrategy*: the sharding strategy selected for the collection.
   This attribute will only be populated in cluster mode and is not populated